-Brickmasons, blockmasons, and stonemasons (or, simply, masons) use bricks, concrete blocks, and natural stones to build fences, walkways, walls, and other structures.
+Masonry workers, also known as masons, use bricks, concrete blocks, concrete, and natural and manmade stones to build walls, walkways, fences, and other masonry structures.

 - Read blueprints or drawings to calculate materials needed

 - Lay out patterns, forms, or foundations according to plans

 - Break or cut materials to required size

 - Mix mortar or grout and spread it onto a slab or foundation